Archknight23/Hyprland-OBS-Browser-Plugin/README.md

 `OBS_PLUGINS_PATH=$HOME/.local/lib/obs-plugins:$OBS_PLUGINS_PATH OBS_PLUGINS_DATA_PATH=$HOME/.local/share/obs/obs-plugins:$OBS_PLUGINS_DATA_PATH obs`

 Then open one of two Tools actions:
-- **Hypr Browser (Wayland-safe)**: opens a floating Qt WebEngine window; safest on Wayland/Hyprland.
+- **Hypr Browser (Wayland-safe window)**: opens a floating Qt WebEngine window; safest on Wayland/Hyprland.
-- **Hypr Browser (Unsafe dock, experimental)**: uses a real `QDockWidget` (original behavior) and may break preview/layout on Wayland; use only if you accept the risk.
-It forces floating by default; you can try docking it manually.
-- **Hypr Browser (Texture embed, super experimental)**: offscreen-grabs a hidden browser view and blits it into a dock.
-Very early prototype; interaction is basic, fps is low, and it may be unstable.
+- **Hypr Browser (Dock; auto Wayland workaround)**: on X11, this is a normal `QDockWidget`; on Wayland/Hyprland it automatically falls back to the texture-based workaround so OBS does not crash when the dock is attached.
+- **Hypr Browser (Force texture dock)**: always uses the texture grab workaround.

 Usage tips:
 - Type a URL and press Enter; `https://` is auto-added when missing.
 - Multiple windows/docks are allowed.
 - Default page loads `https://obsproject.com` to avoid a blank view.

+## Why OBS crashes when you dock the browser on Hyprland

+Qt WebEngine widgets cannot be reparented between windows on Wayland.
+When OBS docks/undocks, it reparents the embedded `QWebEngineView`.
+On Hyprland that reparent attempt often destroys the surface, which crashes the OBS process.
+The plugin now detects Wayland sessions (including Hyprland) and swaps the dock to a texture-grab surrogate instead of the live WebEngine widget.
+Interaction is proxied through the texture view to keep native docking viable without tripping the compositor.

 ### Alternative: symlink into the user plugin tree
 If you prefer not to set env vars, place a symlink where OBS already scans: